Our genetic design objective is to create deeply pliable algorithms that imitate the complete interconnection of biological genetic content.

-The programming of a genetic design is similar to making a seed, where genetic information governs the design variation so each seed produces a unique finely tuned tree, yet despite their differences, they are all collectively identifiable as the same type of tree.
+The programming of a genetic design is similar to making a seed, where genetic information governs the design variation so each genetic seed produces a unique finely tuned tree, yet despite their differences, they are all collectively identifiable as the same type of tree.

 We also deepen our project impacts by seeing our genetic design work through to production as part of our evolving design process.
-Our research, development and commercialization work takes place with a diverse team of specialists in other fields to suit the specific needs of the innovative work.
-We have prepared a communication tool to coordinate effectively with our teams.
+Our research, development and commercialization work takes place with a diverse team of specialists in other fields to suit the specific needs of the work.
+We have prepared a communication tool to coordinate effectively with our team.

 A considerable amount of coordinated complexity can be converted into simple buildable instructions for manual or digital assembly.
 Whether variation is expressed within a single building design or accross multiple building iterations, both can benefit from the automation of coordination.

 In another example, we fine tuned the subdivision of complex site topography into zones to maximize cost effectiveness.
 Blasting efforts on a large site were differentiated into cut and fill volumes along with the foundation structure and retaining walls.
 These were adjusted based on the fluid control over building placement including its location and size.